2019 Junior Watch Officer Program

 Being a Junior Watch Officer is a responsibility that requires strength of character, leadership skills, hard work, and a love of helping others.
 It is the next step in becoming a crew member aboard Roseway, and a role that is taken seriously.

 If you are between the ages of 16 and 17 and you’ve completed a Summer Ambassador Program or another multi-day voyage aboard Roseway, you are eligible to apply to be a Junior Watch Officer (JWO) for this year’s Summer Ambassador Program.

-As a J.W.O. you will be a leader amongst the students as they set sail into the Long Island Sound for ten days—expanding their perspective of the world, immersing themselves in and contributing to different cultures, and practicing community building aboard the historic landmark schooner Roseway.
+As a J.W.O. you will be a leader amongst the students as they set sail for ten days—expanding their perspective of the world, immersing themselves in and contributing to different cultures, and practicing community building aboard the historic landmark schooner Roseway.

 Your program aboard Roseway will begin two days before the students arrive.
 During that time you will work with the crew to refresh your skills and help the ship prepare for the voyage ahead.

 During their expedition at sea, you will help to guide these students in practicing their seamanship and navigation, working side by side with the Mate and Captain as we operate and maintain the 137-foot schooner that is their home, as well as carrying out lessons in maritime history, community-building, and ethics.
 In short, you are a role model and a teacher.

 TRAVEL TO AND FROM ROSEWAY